KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 ### 3.1 Infinite Expression from Infinite Potential

 The poles ⚫ Aion (Absolute Potential) and ♾ Khaon (Absolute Dispersion) together imply infinite possibility.
-This is not speculation but structural necessity:
+This is not arbitrary speculation but a lawful consequence of the emanatory architecture:

 - ⚫ Aion holds all potential in latency
 - ♾ Khaon holds all dispersive possibility
+- The Principle of Sufficient Reason implies that what can occur will occur unless prevented

-From this, the multiverse (🌐) emerges as **infinite universes sprouting in all directions** — what we call the **Tumbling Multiverse**.

-Each universe is a unique expression of the Biospiral, characterized by its own ratio of Aionic-to-Khaonic prevalence.
+From this, the Tumbling Multiverse (🌐) arises as **infinite universes sprouting in all directions** — the most structurally elegant expression of infinite potential, in which each universe is a unique expression of the Biospiral, characterized by its own ratio of Aionic-to-Khaonic prevalence.

+> **Note on Modal Status:**
+> The Tumbling Multiverse is the natural consequence of unbounded potential under the PSR.
+However, the Principle of Structured Manifestation (PSM) introduces constraints: what happens constrains what can happen next.
+Infinite potential *permits* infinite universes; it does not *require* them.
+A single universe of sufficient vastness, layering, and temporal scope could satisfy every structural requirement of the emanatory architecture.
+The multiverse is anticipated, not axiomatic.
+See MPX §§3, 5–6 for the full derivation.

 ### 3.2 The Expression Spectrum

 There is no binary.
-The multiverse contains infinite gradations:
+The Tumbling Multiverse contains infinite gradations:

 | Expression Type | Aionic Tree | Khaonic Tree | Character |
 |-----------------|-------------|--------------|-----------|